jortdevreeze/runboat/README.md

 # runboat clone ☸️

-This is a cloned version of the original Runboat.
+This is a forked version of the original Runboat.
 I added some improvement in the layout and support for private repositories.

 ![Runboat Clone Screenshot](./docs/runboat_improved_layout.png)